amirongit/notecode/collegeAlgebraFullCourse.md

 real numbers (`R`): rational & irrational numbers.<br>

 distance between two points on number line is calculated as absolute value of their subtraction.<br>

+steps to calculate LCM of rational expressions
+1. expressions are written as product of their most prime factors
+2. resulting factors are treated as prime factors to calculate LCM